Archita0102/PD-OpenLANE-Workshop/README.md

 -  Ensure slack is reduced.
 -  In any placement and route, if there are timing violations timing analysis are carried out seperately.
 Here , placement and route is an openLANE flow and hence, we will be carrying out our timing analysis on openSTA.

--   Inside openLANE folder a file is made for pre_sta.conf which sets the units and has all the library definations.
+-   Inside `openLAN`E folder a file is made for `pre_sta.conf` which sets the units and has all the library definations.
 Alongwith this , the verilog file is set here from where we have to read.
 -    Linking of design is done here.

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/073de62c-613e-4e0d-833a-00c4928968ae">

--   The src folder consists of the my_base.sdc file.
+-   The `src` folder consists of the `my_base.sdc` file.
 -   In the typical file there are paratmers set our cell in_8.
-Modify the my_base.sdc file accordingly to tha parameters in typical.lib
+Modify the `my_base.sdc` file accordingly to tha parameters in `typical.lib`

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/a7f18864-34b5-4c5b-9441-3d3f31c364c6">